MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/admin/system-settings-dialog-box-goals-tab.md

 ms.tgt_pltfrm:
 caps.latest.revision: 12
 ---
 # System Settings dialog box - Goals tab

-*This content also applies to the on-premises version.*

 Set the duration and frequency of the automatic rollup of goals.
-These settings only affect the automatic handling of all goals set in [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)].
+These settings only affect the automatic handling of all goals set in Dynamics 365 Customer Engagement (on-premises).
 You can always perform a manual rollup for any goal at any time.

 1. [!INCLUDE[proc_permissions_system_admin_and_customizer](../includes/proc-permissions-system-admin-and-customizer.md)]